 Earlier in a career, he won French GT Championship in 2004 and Porsche Carrera Cup France in 2010.
 He was among the front-runners in the FIA GT1 World Championship, finishing third in 2010 and second in 2012.

-Makowiecki participated seven times at Le Mans 24 Hours, scoring two GTE Pro class podiums in 2012 and 2014.
+Makowiecki participated eight times at Le Mans 24 Hours, scoring three GTE Pro class podiums in 2012, 2014 and 2018.
 In 2014, he also finished second in the GT standings of the FIA World Endurance Championship.
 He was second again among FIA WEC GT drivers in 2017.

 Successful rookie season in the French GT Championship